-What about children with behaviour issues?
-You can’t mean you want to include children who throw chairs or attack teachers?
+What about learners with behavior issues?
+You can’t mean you want to include learners who throw chairs or attack teachers?

-Firstly for us, 'behaviour' is a form of communication.
-Allfie supports the inclusion of all young people in a safe environment in which they and other people are protected from harm.
+Firstly for us, 'behavior' is a form of communication.
+Allfie supports the inclusion of all learners in a safe environment in which they and other people are protected from harm.
 We are supportive of all strategies which develop positive relationships.
-We advocate the fair and non-discriminatory treatment of all young people and firm, pro-active strategies support their inclusion.
-We uphold the right of all members of school communities to live without threat and physical danger.
-We recognise the need to use strategies including mediation, restorative justice, circles of support and time apart to reduce short term threat and facilitate successful inclusion.
-We urge all schools to ensure that the processes of differentiation, flexibility, School Action and School Action Plus as identified in the SEN Code of Practice are fully exhausted before action resulting in the exclusion of a young person is considered.
+We advocate the fair and non-discriminatory treatment of all learners and firm, pro-active strategies support their inclusion.
+We uphold the right of all members of the student communities to live without threat and physical danger.
+We recognize the need to use strategies including mediation, restorative justice, circles of support and time apart to reduce short term threat and facilitate successful inclusion.
 We do not accept that exclusion is an option that results in positive change in young people.

 Do we need to have specialist colleges for disabled learners?

 No, because we believe that all disabled learners should be learning alongside their non- disabled peers in Post 16 and Universities.
 Education is much broader than learning about a particular subject area.
 Students attending colleges and universities are thinking about ideas and learning about the world of work for example.
 Having a diverse student body provides ample opportunities for students to think about how they can create educational, leisure and working opportunities which are inclusive of everyone.